 Primary Advising Personnel and Their Roles in the Honors College

 MARTHA LANCEMartha.Lance@uvm.edu 802-656-9103

 Martha focuses on the overall success and retention of students in their initial year at UVM and is available for advising and support on developing an academic success strategy, finding opportunities for engagement outside the classroom, choice of major, and career goals.
 The Advisor meets with individual students to create a strategy for success that outlines a comprehensive plan for their time at UVM and beyond based on each student’s skillset and career aspirations.

 The Associate Dean oversees the first year curriculum and expectations related to the completion of the senior thesis.

 Peer Mentors are current Honors College upperclass students who work closely with first years as they navigate the transition to college and life in Honors College.
 First year Honors College students are assigned a peer mentor as a person that they can go to during their first semester on campus with any questions about finding their "niche" on campus.
 In addition to advising groups of students, Honors College Peer Mentors organize events for all HCOL students including drop-in advising socials, de-stressing events during finals, and other activities in the College that build connections and camaraderie.
 Read more about the peer mentors here.

 Two other important advising offices are located in the Honors College - the Office of Undergraduate Research and the Office of Fellowships Advising.
 The directors of both offices are Honors College Staff, although they serve the entire UVM student population.

-Ann Kroll Lerner, Director of The Office of Undergraduate Research
+Ann Kroll Lerner, Director of Fellowships, Opportunities, and Undergraduate Research